-Open source previously meant users had permission to use and modify a software’s code, and improve it however they wished.
-Nowadays, the open source philosophy and community has grown immensely to include physical products, and open source software is now in billions of devices worldwide.
+Open source previously meant users had permission to use and modify software code, and improve it however they wished.
+Today, the best open-source 3D printers allow you to tweak and improve them, leading to new innovation and advances.

 |Name||Build Volume (mm)||Price||Best price available at:||Alternative purchase option:|